James Webb Space Telescope/MIRI

 - to study planetary systems and the origins of life

-These goals can be accomplished more effectively by observation in near-infrared light rather than light in the part of the spectrum visible to the human eye.
-For this reason, the JWST’s instruments are not only measuring visible or ultraviolet light, like the Hubble Telescope, but they are using a much greater capacity to perform infrared astronomy.
+These goals can be accomplished more effectively by observation in near-infrared light rather than the part of the spectrum visible to the human eye.
+For this reason, JWST’s instruments are not only measuring visible or ultraviolet light, like the Hubble Telescope, but using a much greater capacity to perform infrared astronomy.

-JWST is also studying the atmospheres of exoplanets identified by the European Space Agency PLATO science mission, which is necessary to understand their potential for hosting life.
+JWST will also study the atmospheres of exoplanets identified by the European Space Agency PLATO science mission, which is necessary to understand their potential for hosting life.

 By securing a leading role on this prestigious NASA mission, UK scientists involved are making their mark at the forefront of global space science research.

-As the successor to Hubble, Webb is already generating astonishing images of our Universe, inspiring the next generation of UK researchers and engineers.
+As the successor to Hubble, JWST is already generating astonishing images of our Universe, and inspiring the next generation of UK researchers and engineers.

 What does the JWST do?

-To study these distant objects, the telescope will use infrared light and must be cooled to within a few tens of degrees above Absolute Zero or -273°C. This is to prevent radiation from the telescope and its instruments swamping the astronomical signals.
-To achieve this Webb uses a huge multi-layer sunshield which is the area of a tennis court.
+To study these distant objects, the telescope uses infrared light and must be cooled to within a few tens of degrees above Absolute Zero or -273°C. This is to prevent radiation from the telescope and its instruments swamping the astronomical signals.
+To achieve this, JWST uses a huge multi-layer sunshield which is the area of a tennis court.

 The NASA time-lapse video reveals JWST under construction.
 (Credit: NASA Goddard)

-To capture the very faint signals Webb’s main telescope mirror is 6.5 metres in diameter, the largest ever flown in space, and is gold-coated to optimise its ability to reflect infrared light.
+To capture the very faint signals, the main telescope mirror is 6.5 metres in diameter, the largest ever flown in space, and is gold-coated to optimise its ability to reflect infrared light.
 Its 18 segments folded up inside the rocket for launch, then unfold in space.

 - MIRI (Mid-Infrared Instrument)